notLorne/tpStore2/README.md

     Extension VSC MySql v6.5.5 pratique pour pas aller dans DBeaver constament J'ai npm un mysql && npm i mysql2 pareil mais sans problème connection pour moi (et surement pour vous aussi)

-#GIT INSTRUCTIONS
+#GIT INSTRUCTIONS FOR UPDATE FROM MAIN

     FROM TERMINAL:

     step 1:
     Ensure that you have the latest changes from the main branch by running the following commands in the terminal:

     git checkout main

     git pull origin main

     step 2:
     Switch to the branch you want to sync with the main branch by running the following command: git checkout branch-name

     "branch-name" = isabelle_branch, mathieu_branch, jospeh_branch

     step 3:
     Merge the changes from the main branch into your branch by running the following command: git merge main

     step 4:
     Push the updated branch to GitHub by running the following command: git push origin <branch-name>

 #LANCER L'APPLICATION